Erudika/scoold/README.md

 ```ini
 scoold.redirect_signin_to_idp = false
 ```
-This works only for social login identity providers (except Facebook) and SAML.
+This works only for social login identity providers and SAML.
 It won't work for LDAP or basic password authentication.
 When enabled and combined with `scoold.is_default_space_public = false`, unauthenticated users will be sent directly to the IDP without seeing the "Sign in" page or any other page on Scoold.